 Don’t overthink your brand name.
 In the end, as long as it fulfills your naming criteria and is not cringey or embarrassing, your brand name is probably strong, and will support the long-term success of your venture!

-Choosing a Company Name as a Group
+Selecting a Company Name as a Group

 If you have more than one decision maker in your group when you are naming a business or re-branding a company, selecting a name can be even more challenging.
 Everyone might have different ideas as to what makes a great name.